yeduRaghav/redditclient/README.md

 Shows list of posts from https://www.reddit.com/r/Kotlin/ The list contains title, thumbnail and username.

-  A loading animation is seen when the data is being fetched If loading fails, an error view is shown with a retry button
+  A loading animation is seen when the data is being fetched.
+  If loading fails, an error view is shown with a retry button